crypto-casinos/crypto-casinos.github.io/index.md

 # ⚠️ Disclaimer

-Crypto casinos may not be regulated by the UK Gambling Commission.
+Crypto casinos may not be regulated by the  Gambling Commission.
 Always gamble responsibly.